Connectors

 GitHub Copilot CLI

-Copilot CLI connector wires workspace-scoped hooks under .github/hooks/.
+Copilot CLI connector wires global ~/.copilot/hooks by default, with optional workspace .github/hooks.
 Native ask supported on preToolUse; block events cover permissionRequest, agentStop, subagentStop, postToolUseFailure.

-The GitHub Copilot CLI connector wires DefenseClaw into Copilot's workspace-scoped hooks under <workspace>/.github/hooks/.
+The GitHub Copilot CLI connector wires DefenseClaw into Copilot CLI hooks globally under ~/.copilot/hooks/ by default, with an optional workspace mode for <workspace>/.github/hooks/.
 Native ask is supported on preToolUse, so HITL approvals surface inside the agent UI.

 Setup